Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

-Hiking rain gear: not all womens rain jackets and womens rain paints are created equal.
+Hiking rain gear fact: not all womens rain jackets and womens rain paints are created equal.

 As women, we’re schooled in the fine art of attraction.